RetroDECK/ES-DE/THEMES-DEV.md

     - `md_controller` - The controller for the game.
 Will be blank if none has been selected.
     - `md_altemulator` - The alternative emulator for the game.
 Will be blank if none has been selected.
 * `container` - type: BOOLEAN
     - Whether the text should be placed inside a scrollable container.
+Only available for the gamelist view.
 * `fontPath` - type: PATH
-    - Path to a truetype font (.ttf).
+    - Path to a TrueType font (.ttf).
 * `fontSize` - type: FLOAT
     - Size of the font as a percentage of screen height (e.g. for a value of `0.1`, the text's height would be 10% of the screen height).
 * `alignment` - type: STRING